hoangthuong266/Aquaponics-System-for-Eel/README.md

 4. How to compile C code?

-    Using Geany software (included in Armbian) is recommended, add -lwiringPi in Set Build Commands.
+    Using Geany software (already included in Armbian) is recommended, add -lwiringPi in Set Build Commands.

 Install LAMP on Debian 10: